openstack/openstack-manuals/doc/user-guide/source/cli_swift_manage_access_swift.rst

    ``X-Container-Read`` and ``X-Container-Write`` headers.

-   To give a user read access, use the :command:`swift post` command with the :option:`-r` parameter.
-To give a user write access, use the :option:`-w` parameter.
+   To give a user read access, use the :command:`swift post` command with the `-r` parameter.
+To give a user write access, use the `-w` parameter.

    The following example enables the ``testuser`` user to read objects in the container: